Combinatorial quantization of 4d 2-Chern-Simons theory I: the Hopf category of higher-graph states: 2-Chern-Simons theory on the lattice

 We are not done yet.
 For pseudonatural transformations $\eta,\eta':F\Rightarrow F'$ between 2-functors, there is the notion of {\it modifications} $m: \eta\Rrightarrow\eta'$.
-This defines the notion of {\bf secondary gauge transformations}, ie. redundancy between 2-gauge transformations.
-This is the data of an element of $\mathsf{H}\rtimes G$ on each 0-skeleton such that
+This defines the notion of {\bf secondary gauge transformations} or \textbf{ghosts-of-ghosts}, ie. redundancy between 2-gauge transformations.
+This is the data of an element of $\mathsf{H}\rtimes G$ on each vertex $v$ such that